jmamma/MCL/README.md

  - For realtime hardware debugging

 - [X] Implementation of low level ISRs for UART + timers, as per MCL
+  - The atmega2560 does not support nested interrupts.
+I've re-implemented ISR locking as per MCL, with the ability to unlock when entering Sequencer and MIDI processing routines.
+  - Eventually this will be re-architectured to leverage the 2nd core.
 - [X] MIDI stack
  - Low level MIDI stack responsible for initialising the UARTs
  - Processing rx/tx of MIDI data